openstack-archive/tripleo-quickstart-extras/roles/baremetal-undercloud/README.md

   ceph: baremetal
   swift: baremetal

-# To be used ansible-role-tripleo-baremetal-undercloud
+# Will be used by baremetal-undercloud role
 step_provide_undercloud: true
-# To be used in ansible-role-tripleo-overcloud-prep-baremetal
+# Will be used by baremetal-prep-overcloud role
 step_install_upstream_ipxe: true
-# To be used in ansible-role-tripleo-overcloud-prep-images
+# Will be used by overcloud-prep-images role
 step_introspect: true

-# Explicitly declare kvm since we are on BM
+# Explicitly declare kvm since we are on BM and disable vBMC
 libvirt_type: kvm
 libvirt_args: "--libvirt-type kvm"
+enable_vbmc: false

 # Environment specific variables
 baremetal_provisioning_script: "/path/to/undercloud-provisioning.sh"